 You can also enrol as an enumerator for a survey company that needs the opinions of people who use their products.

 Become a model for stock photographs

 If you didn’t know you could make money off stock photos, it’s time to get in front camera and get paid for your realistic shots.
 You can raise funds for your business by selling photos online.

 You make money by reviewing or writing CVs online, being a résumé reviewer is another great way to complement your parents’ financial support as an undergraduate.

 Government-backed loans is a great way to support your startup.
 Interest on government loans is usually more friendly than the conventional banks.

 Offer a transcription service for lecture absentees

 Are you a good listener and good at transcribing?
-Start turning lectures to a readable format and sell to absentees.
+Start turning lectures into a readable format and sell them to absentees.